openSUSE/nailed/README.md

 mkdir -p /mystorage/db
 ```

-Add .oscrc and netrc into /mystorage/config.
+Add .oscrc and netrc and config.yml into /mystorage/config.
+You can as well add colors.yml
+here and override some defaults.
-You need to mount that directory as the /data volume in the container
+You need to mount that directory as the /data volume in the container.

 * Migrate and fetch initial data